OUR WORK | CAMPAIGNS & EVENTS

 Celebrating Go Blue Day

-Spread the word on Child Abuse Prevention Month by joining us for Go Blue Day (the first Friday of April) each year.
+Spread the word on Child Abuse Prevention Month by joining us for Go Blue Day on Friday, April 10.
 Wear blue, paint your nails blue, use food coloring to make your food blue, make a sign, and get creative with your Blue ideas!
 Then, let the world know.
-Post on social media and tag #gobluedayAK on Facebook, Instagram, or X to be featured on the Alaska Children’s Trust page.
+Post on social media and tag #gobluedayAK on Facebook or Instagram to be featured on the Alaska Children’s Trust page.

 Check out the Go Blue kids activity kit!